9 things you should do in Santorini in August

 This unique beach takes its name from the vertical reddish rocks that stand around next to the deep pelagic waters composing a landscape, almost unreal.
 It is approached from the great archeological site of Akrotiri where in the parking lot you will leave your vehicle and continue on a downhill path for 5 minutes to the sea.
 Of course you can also come by excursion boat from Akrotiri.

 Be prepared for lots of people, especially in August.
+You could be even taking the client to the doctor if the need arises.
 There are canteens, while part of the sea shore is occupied by umbrella loungers.
 It has a southern orientation and consequently the meltemi does not catch it.
 In any case, despite any inconvenience, if you choose Santorini this summer, know that swimming on the Red Beach is one of the best thinks you can do in the island.

 9. Santorini is an excellent gastronomic destination